matrixbird/matrixbird/docs/local-synapse-setup.md

 }
 ```

 These instances should now be able to federate and talk to each other.
 Test that you can reach `https://one.local` and `https://two.local` in your browser, they should show the default matrix static page.
-You may need to restart your browser for the certs to work properly.

 In Element, or your client of choice, create accounts on both homeservers to test if everything is set up correctly.